SzustyDaniel/ngx-application-insights/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

-This is a basic angular wrapper implemention for the <a href="https://github.com/microsoft/applicationinsights-js">ApplicationInsights-JS</a> package
+This is a basic angular wrapper implementation for the <a href="https://github.com/microsoft/applicationinsights-js">ApplicationInsights-JS</a> package

 ```
 @NgModule({